awesome-selfhosted/awesome-selfhosted/README.md

 ## Maps & GPS

   * [Traccar](https://www.traccar.org/) - Java application to track GPS positions.
 Supports loads of tracking devices and protocols, has an Android and iOS App.
-Has a web interface to view your trips -  ([Demo](http://demo.traccar.org/), [Source code](https://github.com/tananaev?tab=repositories)) - `Apache 2.0`
+Has a web interface to view your trips -  ([Demo](http://demo.traccar.org/), [Source code](https://github.com/tananaev?tab=repositories)) - `Apache`
   * [Graphhopper](https://graphhopper.com/) -  Fast routing library and server using OpenStreetMap ([Source code](https://github.com/graphhopper/graphhopper))
   * [Openstreetmap](http://www.openstreetmap.org/) - OpenStreetMap is a map of the world, created by people like you and free to use under an open license. ([Source code](https://github.com/openstreetmap/openstreetmap-website))